John-Swindell/Portfolio-SQL-Schema/README.md

 [sql/sample_queries.sql](/sql/sample_queries.sql)

-*(Optional: Briefly mention 1-2 interesting queries, e.g., "Examples include retrieving all skills for a person or finding everyone with a specific skill.")*

 ## Sample Data Insertion (`data_insertion.sql`)

 For testing purposes, sample `INSERT` statements are available to populate the database with some initial data: